by Illuminating Shadows

 Do what thou wilt shall be the whole of the Law.

-1. OTO is first and foremost a fraternity
+1. OTO is first and foremost a social group

 2. OTO is not composed of hooded scary people, orgies, and drugs

 I don’t mean to burst your bubble, but it’s not true.
-Since those fun hippie days, the OTO has developed in a professional manner and into a legitimate organization.
-To say the least, orgies and drugs are no longer allowed at OTO events.
+Since those fun hippie days, the OTO has developed in many ways.
+At the very least, they are much more in line with basic laws, and hold 501c3 status so would not do anything to threaten that.
+To say the least, orgies and drugs are no longer allowed at OTO events — at least officially.
 However this is not to say that these things are looked down upon by any means.
-After all, Do what thou wilt shall be the whole of the law.
-“Man has the right to love as he will.”

 3. The OTO is not all about rituals and occult stuff